Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generateNewsletterPlugin** - A boolean specifying whether a Newsletter plug-in should be generated or not.
 Default value is `true`.
 * **generateModerationPanel** - A boolean specifying whether a moderation panel should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generatePendingContentSupport** - A boolean specifying whether support for pending content should be generated or not.
 Requires at least one entity with a workflow including approval.
 Default value is `true`.
 * **generateExternalControllerAndFinder** - A boolean specifying whether a controller for external calls providing a generic finder component should be generated or not.
 Default value is `true`.
+Works only for entities containing a [display action](#display-action).
 * **generateScribitePlugins** - A boolean specifying whether support for several [Scribite editors](https://github.com/zikula-modules/Scribite/) should be generated or not.
 Requires external controller with finder component.
 Default value is `true`.
 * **generateTagSupport** - A boolean specifying whether tag support should be generated or not.
 Requires at least one entity containing a display action.
 Default value is `true`.
 * **generateMultiHookNeedles** - A boolean specifying whether MultiHook needles should be generated or not.
 Default value is `true`.